 Veracyte

-Anderson served as chairman of the board and CEO until she assumed the role of executive chairwoman in June 2021.
-Additionally, there are six other women on the executive team and two other women on the board.
-The company’s total product revenue grew to $55.1 million in the second quarter of 2021.
+Anderson served as chairman of the board and CEO, then moved into the role of executive chairwoman until June 2023.
+There are three women on the executive team and two women on the board.
+The company's total product revenue grew to $131.9 million in the third quarter of 2025.

 Sunrun

-Lynn Jurich still serves as the CEO and there are two other women on the executive team.
-The growing company now has more than 630,000 customers and has plenty of room to expand — only 3.5% of homes in the U.S. are solar-powered.
-About every 10 minutes, Sunrun adds new solar panels to a home.
+Lynn Jurich is a co-executive chair and there are three other women on the executive team, including the company's CEO Mary Powell.
+The growing company now has more than 1 million customers and has plenty of room to expand — only 7% of homes in the U.S. are solar-powered.
+Every minute, Sunrun adds new solar panels to a home.

 Stitch Fix

 Katrina Lake founded Stitch Fix in 2011 out of her apartment while attending Harvard.
-The company now provides a personalized online shopping experience to 3.5 million clients and is growing.
-With Stitch Fix, clients are matched with one of the company’s thousands of stylists to receive a customized box of clothing and accessories (available for men, women, and kids).
+The company now provides a personalized online shopping experience to millions of clients.
+With Stitch Fix, clients are matched with one of the company's stylists to receive a customized box of clothing and accessories (available for men, women, and kids).

-Lake is now the executive chairperson of the company, and Elizabeth Spaulding serves as CEO, with one additional woman on the five-person executive team.
-There are also five women on the Stitch Fix board in addition to Lake as chairperson.
-The company remained surprisingly resilient during the coronavirus pandemic, growing net revenue 11% year over year in 2020.
-Third-quarter revenue in 2021 has grown 44% year over year.
+Lake is now the executive chairperson of the company, and there's two women on the five-person executive team.
+There are also three women on the Stitch Fix board in addition to Lake as chairperson.
+Third-quarter net revenue in 2025 was $311.2 million.
 Stitch Fix holds the largest share of the market when it comes to online styling services.

-Founded by Casey Lynch, Kristen Gafric, and Stephen Dominy in 2012, Cortexyme is a biopharmaceutical company that works on therapeutic treatments for degenerative disorders like Alzheimer’s.
-The team is currently testing one therapeutic solution in an ongoing Phase 2 / 3 clinical trial with more than 300 patients while other programs are undergoing preclinical testing.
+Founded by Casey Lynch, Kristen Gafric, and Stephen Dominy in 2012, Quince Therapeutics is a biopharmaceutical company that works on therapeutic treatments for degenerative disorders like Alzheimer's.
+The team is currently testing one therapeutic solution in an ongoing Phase 3 clinical trial with 105 patients.

-Casey Lynch is the CEO.
-There are five other women on the executive team and two women directors on the board.
-Although Cortexyme is still testing its products, the revenue-earning potential is high.
-More than 6 million people in the U.S. currently have Alzheimer’s, and that number is expected to climb to almost 13 million by 2050.
+There are five women on the executive team and three women directors on the board.
+Although Quince is still testing its products, the revenue-earning potential could be high if they have successful outcomes.

 Eventbrite

-In 2020 more than 650,000 people created events on Eventbrite, an online platform that allows anyone to list, find, and attend all kinds of events, from music festivals to marathons.
-In 2020, 4.6 million events taking place in 180 countries were made possible by Eventbrite.
-Although the business was certainly impacted by the coronavirus pandemic, paid ticket volume was up 19% by the end of the third quarter of 2021 when compared with the prior quarter.
+In 2024, there were more than 89 million average monthly users on Eventbrite, an online platform that allows anyone to list, find, and attend all kinds of events, from music festivals to marathons.
+In 2024, 4.7 million events taking place in 180 countries were made possible by Eventbrite.
+Paid ticket volume was 19.1 million in the third quarter of 2025.

 Eventbrite was founded in 2006 by Julia Hartz, Kevin Hartz, and Renaud Visage.
-The company grew rapidly between its founding and its initial public offering in 2018, going from $0 to $10 billion in ticket sales.
-Julia Hartz serves as CEO and there are three other women on the executive team as well.
+The company grew rapidly between its founding and its initial public offering in 2018.
+Julia Hartz serves as CEO and there are two other women on the executive team as well.

 The RealReal